KostromDan/Simple-Snowy-Fix/README.md

 - Regions Unexplored
 - Oh The Biomes We've Gone (and all other mods using Oh The Trees You'll Grow)

-If a mod implements `TreeFeature` in some cursed way, it might require a patch.
+If a mod implements trees in some cursed way, it might require a patch.
 Feel free to open an issue.
 It won't create problems.
 If there is some compatibility issue, the fix just won't apply to those biomes.

+## Performance

+Very well, you will notice no difference.
+It takes less than an additional 100ms (0.1s) to generate a 32-chunk radius of snowy biome with a lot of leaves.
+This was profiled directly from the code, ensuring 100% accuracy.

 ## Improve your Snow Generation